-Woodrise: An international event for a Sustainable Future
+Woodrise: an international event for a sustainable future

 Over the past few decades, Canada’s forestry industry has undergone massive changes.
 Although production in the forest sector generates nearly $20 billion annually to Canada’s gross domestic product, the industry has experienced deep cyclical decline due to reduced demand for paper-based products.